FelipeRego/FelipeRego.github.io/_training/2020-09-01-Data-Visualisation-Storytelling-Training-Course-Program.md

 <h3>Training Course & Workshop Program | Data Visualisation and Storytelling</h3>
 <!--- <span class="image left"><img src="{{ "/images/theworkslogo2.png" | absolute_url }}" alt="" /></span> --->

-<h2>Learn practical ideas and techniques to revamp your data visualisation and storytelling knowledge.</h2>
+<h2>Learn practical ideas and techniques to revamp your data visualisation and storytelling knowledge</h2>

 <h3>Overview</h3>
-In this 2-day live and online training program, Felipe transforms particpants with fresh ideas about what matters in data visualiation and storytelling.
-The sessions provide practical techniques and strategies to create compelling, relevant and actionable data visualisation and storytelling solutions.
-The program is aimed at professionals at all levels who want to radically improve the way they think and execute on data-driven stories.
+In this live and online training program, Felipe provides practical techniques and strategies to create compelling, relevant and actionable data visualisation and storytelling solutions.

 <h3>Learning Objectives</h3>
 <strong>Become the go-to person in your team for dataviz know-how and best-practices</strong>

-Participants are exposed to relevant and practical concepts in data, design, narratives and technology to build compelling and action-oriented storytelling and data visualisation solutions.
-Participants will be able to:
+Participants are exposed to relevant and practical concepts in data, design, narratives and technology to build compelling and action-oriented storytelling and data visualisation solutions:

-- Learn to analyse and critique data visualisation work
+- Learn to analyse and critique data visualisation
 - Discover how to structure, manage and deliver dataviz and storytelling projects
 - Master the art and science of simplifying information to understand the story of your data
-- Discover how to build the right data visualisation form and create narrative
 - Explore secrets of design fundamentals for data visualisation and communication
 - Develop a basic understanding of the latest tools and software for visualising data
-- Learn how to collect, manipulate and visualise data using the latest tools and techniques
-- Learn to analyse and critique data visualisation
 - Develop fundamental skills in data science and analytics